Westpac Logo

 Westpac Banking Corporation Logo 1982-2003

 In 1982, the Bank of New South Wales merged with the Commercial Bank of Australia to create the Westpac Business Corporation.
-The new name was used for the first time in the emblem, formed from the merger of “western” and “pacific.”
+The new name was first used in the emblem, formed by merging “western” and “pacific.”
 There are no other verbal designations.
-The graphic part is expressed by “W” – a single red character with three wide stripes.
+The graphic part is expressed by “W,” a single red character with three wide stripes.
 In this case, it replaces the capital letter.
 The other characters are lowercase, squat, and slightly elongated horizontally.

 2003 – today